fornitroll/Kaggle-Competitions/README.md

 # Kaggle-Competitions
-Competition hosted on Kaggle is a good practice for code writing and machine learning applying
+Competition posted on Kaggle is a good practice for code writing and machine learning applying